made-by-simon/KanervaSDM/README.md

 Contributions are welcome.
 Please:

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch
+2. Create a feature branch.
-3. Add tests for new functionality
+3. Add tests for new functionality.
-4. Ensure all tests pass
+4. Ensure all tests pass.
-5. Submit a pull request
+5. Submit a pull request.

 ## Issues